Renieta/Git-Laboratory/README.md

-# Test-repo
+# Git Lab ^^
-This is a test repo to practice how to operate it with Git and GitHub.
+This is a test repo to practice how to use commands in Git.